meri-leeworthy/meri-garden-astro/src/posts/Between Gaia and Ground.md

 ---
-type: book
+type: 'book'
-author: Elizabeth Povinelli
+author: 'Elizabeth Povinelli'
-year: "2021"
+year: '2021'
+title: 'Between Gaia and Ground'
+slug: 'between-gaia-and-ground'
 ---

 [[Elizabeth Povinelli]]

 [[Between Gaia and Ground_ Four Axioms of Existence and the -- Elizabeth A_ Povinelli -- 2021 -- Duke University Press -- 9781478013648 -- be37eb1c1ed10621067be4d744ecf67a -- Anna’s Archive.pdf]]